Timothy C. Hain, MD Page last modified: July 19, 2020

 (Gabapentin).
-Comment: This new drug which is indicated for treatment of seizures and pain also may be helpful in patients with vestibular disorders.
+Comment: This drug which is indicated for treatment and pain also may be helpful in patients with vestibular disorders.
 No studies are available regarding this use.
 We have had encouraging results in patients with ongoing nystagmus.

 This is a berry extract sold by "Young Living", containing "essential oils".
 One of my patients had a a substantial hearing improvement, associated in time with using this product.
 We ourselves have no opinion at all about this product's utility in Meniere's.